 But what I hadn’t anticipated, was the emotional impact the word “continuous” would have.

-A CGM is an incredible thing.
+A continuous glucose monitor (CGM) is an incredible thing.
 It’s a small, fairly non-invasive little doodad that, like everything else in my diabetes entourage, is inserted into my skin to essentially babysit my blood sugars.
 Every three minutes it tests me, and keeps a running graph on my iPhone on a very sleek, simple app.
 Pretty dope, right?
 Sure!
 But there’s a catch…

 “Continuous” is INTENSE.
 It is non-stop, in-your-face, around the clock, poking and prodding, while alarming and push notification-ing you to say, “Guess what?!
 YOU HAVE DIABETES AND YOU HAVE IT RIGHT NOW.
 AND NOW.
 AND STILL NOW.
 WHY AREN’T YOU PAYING ATTENTION TO ME!?”
 Every little dot on the graph becomes an obsession.
 It’s … quite a lot to get used to at first.